openpnp/openpnp/Scripting.md

 ### Python
 Python support is included with OpenPnP, there is nothing you need to add.
 The engine is called Jython.
 Script files with the extension `.py` will be run by the Jython engine.

-More information about Jython can be found at http://www.jython.org/currentdocs.html.
+More information about Jython can be found at http://www.jython.org/currentdocs.html and http://www.jython.org/jythonbook/en/1.0/JythonAndJavaIntegration.html.

 ### Beanshell
 Beanshell support is included with OpenPnP.
 Script files with the extension '.bsh' are executed using Beanshell.